ATTENTION: Important information about your NEW 2018-2019 order

-The Boomerang is the monthly digital product that features a classic work of fiction each month.
+The Boomerang is the monthly digital downloadable guide that features a classic or contemporary work of fiction each month.
 These novels are used to teach the mechanics of writing (grammar, spelling, punctuation, and literary elements).
-In addition to the weekly passages used for copywork and dictation, The Boomerang includes 9 discussion questions which are designed to enhance a student's comprehension of the novel's themes and construction through discussion and writing.
+In addition to the weekly passages used for copywork and dictation, the Boomerang includes nine discussion questions which are designed to enhance a student's comprehension of the novel's themes and construction through discussion and writing.
 The Boomerang is designed for children ages 13–16 (8th–10th grades) and is an indispensable tool for parents who want to teach language arts in a natural, literature-bathed context.

 Each guide contains the following: